Freddie Freeman Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.14 team ERA ranks 11th across all MLB pitching staffs.
+- The Mets have the 14th-ranked team ERA among all MLB pitching staffs (4.22).

-- Mets pitchers combine to allow the fourth-most home runs in baseball (25 total, 1.5 per game).
+- Mets pitchers combine to give up 27 total home runs at a rate of 1.5 per game (second-most in baseball).

-- In his last time out on Wednesday, the right-hander tossed five innings against the San Diego Padres, allowing two earned runs while surrendering three hits.
+- His most recent appearance came in relief on Sunday when the right-hander tossed 2/3 innings against the Oakland Athletics while giving up hits.

-- In three games this season, the 27-year-old has put up an ERA of 2.25, with 7.3 strikeouts per nine innings.
-Opponents are batting .207 against him.
+- In three games this season, the 38-year-old has put up a 4.41 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .224 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.